Disciplinary Rules & Procedures

 14.3 Costs

-The CDC will assess any and all costs associated with disciplinary proceedings or investigations to the Respondent.
-In the event that the hearing results in a dismissal of charges or allegations without merit, the hearing costs shall be refunded to the Respondent.
+The CDC will assess any costs associated with disciplinary proceedings or investigations to the Respondent.
+If the hearing results in a dismissal of charges or allegations without merit, the hearing costs shall be refunded to the Respondent.
 The CDC may, in its sole discretion, decide not to assess costs against a Respondent due to financial need or otherwise.

 14.4 Publication of Disciplinary Decisions